Panic Room: Casting and filming

 Five weeks after Foster began filming Panic Room, she learned she was pregnant.
 She informed Fincher and his producer Chaffin of her pregnancy, and they decided to continue filming.
 Fincher did not want to rush production, so Foster changed her wardrobe from a tank top to a heavy sweater to disguise indications of her pregnancy.
 For action scenes, stunt double Jill Stokesberry replaced Foster.

 In the film's progression, the house degrades in quality, so Fincher filmed scenes in continuity as the set changed.
 He also filmed many sequences twice due to their near-parallel appearance on the panic room's video monitors.
 Editor Wall said there were 2,073 set-ups for the film with most set-ups having two cameras.
 One repeated take was when Raoul attempts to break into the panic room through the plaster ceiling below it.
 The plaster took 45 minutes to replace, so combined with repeated takes, a scene that was an eighth of a page in the script took two days to film.
 Another repeated take was one five-second shot being filmed over a hundred times: Meg being attacked by Raoul and dropping Sarah's medical kit.
 The shot was repeated so it would look like Meg did not toss the kit but instead lost it.
 Simultaneously, the kit needed to land in frame and in focus for the audience.
 Fincher argued for repeated takes so he could combine performances by the actors for "fluid" scenes.
 He also repeated takes with Stewart to ensure that her acting would be comparable to Foster's veteran performance.

 The studio planned to release Panic Room in February 2002, but it determined that production could not be completed by then.
 Executives reviewed dailies of the film's opening scene and did not like Foster "hiding her stomach under a coat and purse".
 (Foster was also suffering from a sprained hip from distended ligaments due to her pregnancy.)
 The studio suspended production until after Foster's childbirth and rescheduled for the film to be released in March 2002.
-Foster gave birth in September 2001, and she returned to perform re-shoots, including the opening scene.
+Foster gave birth to her second son in September 2001, and she returned to perform re-shoots, including the opening scene.
 She also returned two months later for additional filming, which concluded that November.
 Columbia Pictures screened the film for test audiences, who rated poorly the ending with the SWAT raid and Burnham's capture.
 By the screening, the set had been deconstructed due to storage costs, and Fincher estimated that it would cost $3 million to rebuild enough of the set to reshoot the ending.
 Instead, editors Haygood and Wall revisited Burnham's scenes and chose takes in which the character would appear less sympathetic.
 The final production budget for Panic Room was $48 million.